Tent city: Camp Hope: Las Cruces, New Mexico

-In 2013, with help from engineering students from New Mexico State University, the site was rezoned as a planned unit development (PUD) that sanctioned a permanent campground along with a number of other uses on the non-profit's campus.
+In 2013, with help from engineering students from New Mexico State University, the site was rezoned as a planned unit development that sanctioned a permanent campground along with a number of other uses on the non-profit's campus.

 Second Chance Village: Akron, Ohio

-This service club made of homeless and formerly homeless members was founded by Ryan Scanlon and once laid their tent city operations in the rear of private property owned by Sage Lewis LLC in the Middlebury area of Akron Ohio from January 2017 until January 2019.
-It was known as Second Chance Village and still exists operating as a nonprofit service club organization in secret locations splintered amongst the cityscape.
+This service club, made up of homeless and formerly homeless members, was founded by Ryan Scanlon and operated its tent city operations in the rear of private property owned by Sage Lewis LLC in the Middlebury area of Akron, Ohio from January 2017 until January 2019.
+It was known as Second Chance Village and remains a nonprofit service club organization in secret locations splintered amongst the cityscape.

-The New York Times wrote about this village, describing the homeless-run culture where the homeless created a drug-free, alcohol-free community with security officers and a democratically elected tri-council.
-All services were run by the homeless.
-These included laundry, showers, computer lab, clothing room and food pantry.
+Writing for The New York Times in 2018, Mitch Smith wrote about the village, describing a homeless-run culture wherein people experiencing homelessness created a drug-free, alcohol-free community with security officers and a democratically elected tri-council.
+All services were run by people experiencing homelessness, including a laundry, showers, a computer lab, a clothing room, and a food pantry.

 Akron City Council rejected Mr. Lewis's request for a zoning exception on an 8-to-4 vote in September 2018.

 All tents were forced to be removed by January 5, 2019.

 California

-Homelessness in California is a serious issue, if going by the per capita rate in 2020 of homelessness which ranks third in the US behind New York and Hawaii.
+Homelessness in California is a serious issue, if going by the per capita rate in 2020 of homelessness, which ranks third in the US behind New York and Hawaii.
 0.4% or more of Californians are homeless, and most major cities have homeless populations hovering around 0.5–1% of the city's population.
 This includes both sheltered and unsheltered homeless.
-Tent cities are prevalent in Tenderloin, San Francisco and Skid Row, Los Angeles.
+Tent cities are prevalent in Tenderloin, San Francisco, and Skid Row, Los Angeles.

-The BBC did a news story, which talked about how the causes of the crisis in the U.S. economy has forced many people, who used to own their own homes, to now live in tents.
+The BBC ran a news story in 2008 about the then-crisis in the US economy that forced many Americans, who used to own their own homes, to live in tents.

 AlterNet published a story in 2009 about the mainstream media finally "discovering" the homeless situation in Sacramento.

 Minneapolis, Minnesota

-Minneapolis experienced the emergence and growth of homeless encampments in the aftermath of the murder of George Floyd and resulting unrest, in mid 2020.
+Minneapolis experienced the emergence and growth of homeless encampments in the aftermath of the murder of George Floyd and resulting unrest in mid-2020.
 The Minneapolis Park and Recreation Board had an experimental process to permit homeless encampments on city park property.
 Homeless encampments appeared at 44 park sites during the summer months.
 The park board closed all camps on January 7, 2021, and discontinued permits.

 St. Petersburg, Florida

-In late December 2006, homeless people formed an impromptu tent city on the St. Vincent de Paul property in the 1400 block of Fourth Avenue N. of St. Petersburg in Saint Petersburg, Florida when dozens of homeless moved off of public land across the street from the society.
-In early January 2007, city officials noted city codes that prohibit living in tents and gave the society one week to evict the occupants of the tent city.
+In late December 2006, homeless people formed an impromptu tent city on the St. Vincent de Paul property in the 1400 block of Fourth Avenue N in Saint Petersburg, Florida, when dozens of homeless moved off of public land across the street.
+In early January 2007, city officials noted city codes that prohibit living in tents and gave the owners one week to evict the occupants of the tent city.